Best Reel Mower

 The only relevant difference between the manual reel mower, and the other designs which feature motors, is that they will be easier to push.
 They all feature the same blade design, and give about the same quality of cut.
 All you have to ask yourself is whether you think the ease of use outweighs the added weight, cost, maintenance, and pollution that a motor brings to the lawn mower.

 For the enthusiast, the idea of a gas or electric powered reel mower is nothing short of sacrilege.
 Some of the major perks of the reel mower come from the fact that it doesn't require any power source, and that it is simple in its design.
-Adding the complex and costly motors take something away from that philosophy, and it does beg the question; why not just get a push mower?
+Adding the complex and costly motors take something away from that philosophy, and it does beg the question; why not just get a self propelled or push mower?

 However, if you are looking for the reel mower experience and quality, without the need to push a heavy reel mower around, then the electric and gas powered reel lawn mowers could well be for you.